Standard contractual clauses

 d.
 A procedure for regularly testing, assessing and evaluating the effectiveness of the technical and organizational measures for ensuring the security of processing.

-2. According to Article 32 of the Regulation, the processor – independently of the controller – must also assess
+2. Pursuant to Article 32 of the Regulation, the processor shall – independently of the controller – also assess

 the risks to the rights of natural persons posed by the processing and implement measures to

-information available to the processor that enables the processor to identify and assess
+information to the processor to enable it to identify and assess

 such risks.

-3. In addition, the data processor must assist the data controller with its compliance with the
+3. In addition, the processor shall assist the controller in its compliance with the

-the data controller’s obligation under Article 32 of the Regulation by, among other things, providing the necessary information to
+controller’s obligation under Article 32 of the Regulation by, inter alia, making the necessary information

 available to the controller regarding the technical and organizational security measures that

-the processor has already implemented in accordance with Article 32 of the Regulation, and any other information that
+the processor has already implemented pursuant to Article 32 of the Regulation and any other information that

 is necessary for the controller to comply with its obligation under Article 32 of the Regulation.

-If addressing the identified risks – in the opinion of the controller – requires the implementation of
+If addressing the identified risks – in the controller’s assessment – requires the implementation of

-measures in addition to those already implemented by the processor, it shall
+additional measures to those already implemented by the processor, the

 7. Use of sub-processors